 Knack 2 also offers more options when it comes to your size as you’ll shrink down to fit into tight spaces and then recollect your parts to grow large.
 You’ll find yourself growing as you collect parts in each chapter as well, conveniently providing your current height next to your health meter.
 While taking hits reduces your size, you’ll automatically recollect those blocks if you can briefly avoid further damage.

 Add it all up and Knack feels better equipped to handle enemies this time around.
-Sure, there can be frustrating moments — usually when fighting certain mixes of ranged and melee foes — but it’s night and day relative to the original where we often felt helpless to stop attacks.
+Sure, there can be frustrating moments — usually when fighting certain mixes of ranged and melee foes — but it’s night and day relative to the original when we often felt helpless to stop attacks.